Back to Newsroom

 By: Steve Lohr on Oct 3, 2022

-The Year Up program is one of a relative handful of nonprofits that have established track records of lifting young adults into jobs that can be ladders to the middle class.
-This article highlights the program's holistic approach to workforce development, combining technical and soft skills training with support for daily life challenges.
+Year Up is one of a relative handful of nonprofits that have established track records of lifting young adults into jobs that can be ladders to the middle class.
+The program's holistic approach to workforce development combines technical and soft skills training with support for daily life challenges.
+As Corporate America shifts hiring practices, dropping the requirement for a four-year college degree, Year Up's deep corporate relationships, mentoring, and internships, have led to a 70% graduation rate and higher salaries for graduates.
+The government's Good Jobs Challenge aims to replicate these successes on a larger scale.

 Go to New York Times to view more